KT’s Orchard and Apiary NEW

 158 Chambers Farm Ln., Canton

 Enjoy the beautiful views surrounding our fruit and vegetable farm.
-Explore our handmade labyrinth with farmer Danny on hand to lead tours and answer questions.
-See our handbuilt water wheel used to irrigate the farm.
-Pick your own produce after the tour.
-On Saturday we will have live music and fresh pizza made in our brick oven.
+Explore our handmade labyrinth.
+See our hand-built water wheel used to irrigate the farm.
+Enjoy fresh pizza made in our brick oven.
+Shop for produce in our farm stand after the tour.
+We will have live music on Saturday.
 Wheelchair and stroller accessible; restroom available (not handicap accessible).

 For sale on tour: seasonal produce, flowers, local goods